Cobra Kai: The Karate Kid Saga Continues: Miyagi-Do Story

 Their next destination is Oaks on the Beach Club, where they find Trey and get information that he was under instructions by the same martial artist to pass out falsified tournament fliers.
 Miyagi-Do's next destination is the Beach Bonfire where they find Yasmine, who is upset at Miyagi-Do for showing up at her party uninvited.
 They find out that the same martial artist had the All Valley Tournament sponsor her party and only requested for her to appear, prompting them to conclude that Cobra Kai is behind it.
 The next place they go to is 5th Avenue Bar, where they find Armand and get information on what he's up to with Cobra Kai, but he tells them that he came to the bar for a business meeting with a buyer to tell him that he wanted to buy the strip mall because he had plans for true karate, but he missed his deal and blames Miyagi-Do for it.
 Miyagi-Do heads to the Valley Fest, concluding Johnny was the mastermind and promptly defeat him.

 Demetri closes the story by telling the principal that there was an anonymous tip that said that Johnny was behind it all because he couldn't get over losing the tournament to Daniel.
 With Johnny apparently ousted, Cobra Kai turned into something else with Kreese as president of the All Valley Karate Committee with new rules for the tournament.
-Miyagi-Do stood it's ground as one of the valley's best dojos, a claim which Hawk objects to.
+Miyagi-Do stood its ground as one of the valley's best dojos, a claim which Hawk objects to.